 In addition to declaring your travel category to ensure your trip is legal, Cuba has several requirements for travelers.
 These are the documents you will need to enter Cuba:

-A Valid Passport: It’s important to check that you have at least 6 months between your trip and the expiration date of your passport.
+A Valid Passport: It’s important to check that you have at least six months between your trip and the expiration date of your passport.

 Cuba Tourist Card: This is available for purchase online or through your airline.
 Travelers flying from the USA should purchase the pink card.
-Travelers entering from any other country will need the green card.
-More information on tourist cards here.
+Travelers entering from any other country will need the green tourist card.
+For more information on tourist cards, read our detailed guide to Cuban Tourist Cards

 D’Viajeros Health Declaration: An online form collected by Cuba’s Health Ministry and a requirement for anyone entering the country.